There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 #5 De Beers Centenary Diamond

-The De Beers Centenary Diamond is estimated at one hundred million dollars and is considered one of the most expensive diamonds of all times.
+The De Beers Centenary Diamond is estimated at one hundred million dollars and is considered one of the most expensive diamond of all times.

 It has been classified by Gemological Institute of America as D level and thus priceless.
 The diamond has the distinction of being the 3rd largest ever produced in De Beer’s Premier Mine in South Africa.